 In a Congregation ceremony, degrees are formally conferred upon candidates.
 Congregation is a term that means gathering together.
 This ceremony can also be called Graduation.

 For pass lists published in the months immediately after our Summer or Winter ceremonies, graduands may be eligible to have their degrees awarded in absentia at a Spring or Autumn conferral.
 This is in order for us to dispatch degree documents (certificates) at the earliest possible opportunity.
 Students do not attend this conferral but are invited to attend the next set of ceremonies (i.e. Summer or Winter depending on the time of year).
 Students eligible for this will receive an email to the address logged on their Banner record and will be given the opportunity to confirm their delivery address and contact details via Banner Self Service.

-Degree Documents (certificates) are not issued at the ceremonies.
+Degree certificates are not issued at the ceremonies.

-All eligible students receive an email with directions on how to register for their degree documents (certificate) and confirm whether or not they wish to attend a rescheduled Congregation ceremony.
-If you do not complete registration, your degree documents will be sent to the address held on record and you will not be invited to the rescheduled ceremony.
+All eligible students receive an email with directions on how to register for their degree certificate and confirm whether or not they wish to attend a Congregation ceremony.
+If you do not complete registration, your degree certificate will be sent to the address held on record and you will not be included in this or any future ceremony.

 For further information on how we use the personal data collected as part of the registration process, please read our Privacy Notice 2021.

-Your degree parchment (certificate) will be posted to the address provided during registration and will be dispatched within 8 weeks of the conferral.
-Overseas students can request courier delivery if you wish to track the documents or speed up the delivery.
+Your degree certificate will be posted to the address provided during registration and will be dispatched within 6 weeks of the conferral.
+Overseas students can request courier delivery if you wish to track your certificate or speed up the delivery.

 Soon after your degree is conferred, you should receive a pdf of your transcript and a confirmation of award to your Durham University email account.
 These attachments should be saved immediately as access to them closes after a limited period.
 Any further pdfs will need to be ordered and paid for, if you fail to save your copy.